jbartus/fastly-magento2-demo/README.md

 ## pre-reqs
 - a fastly account (with `io_entitlement` and `rate_limiting` feature flags)
-- the fastly cli
+- the fastly cli, configured with an api token with engineer or higher permission
-- two api tokens from that account
--- one with global api access and engineer or higher permission (for the cli) -- a second with read-only access and user or higher permission (for the edgeapp)
+- another api token with read-only access and user or higher permission (for the edgeapp)
 - a sigsci account (corp)
 - an api key from that corp
 - a GCP account